Jodunn1/Recipe-app-project/README.md

 With the Recipe App, you can:

-- **Create Recipes** – Add your own custom recipes, complete with ingredients and instructions.
+- **Create Recipes** – Add your own custom recipes, complete with ingredients, instructions, description, image of the dish and servings amount.
   ![React-app4](https://github.com/user-attachments/assets/be41f8d6-d224-453e-9c0c-f2c074a82259)

 - **View Recipes** – Browse all the recipes you've added in a clean, readable format.